Cazzar/MCaznowl-Build/README.md

 About MCForge Classic
 ---------------------

 MCForge classic is a classic Minecraft server software based on MCLawl.
-It is no longer being officially maintained, although we may consider certain pull requests at our own discretion.
+It has been released under an open-source license to allow the community to help us develop it further.
+We welcome all pull requests and will merge them in at our own discretion.
+For more information, visit [our wiki][1].

-The official website for MCForge is [mcforge.net][1]
+The official website for MCForge is [mcforge.net][2]

 Copyright/License
 -----------------

 Unless otherwise noted, this software and its source code is Copyright 2011 MCForge.
-Dual-licensed under the [GNU General Public License, Version 3][2] and the [Educational Community License, Version 2.0][3]
+Dual-licensed under the [GNU General Public License, Version 3][3] and the [Educational Community License, Version 2.0][4]

 In an effort to add copyright notices to the source code, we utilized automated methods to insert these.
 Some copyright attributions may be incorrect.
 If you identify any such cases, please notify us immediately so we may correct it.